drago-ex/project/readme.md

 Use the command to copy the necessary files: `copy vendor/drago-ex/generator/bin/* bin`

-Then edit the database configuration and settings in `bin/config.neon`
+Then edit the configuration including the database in `bin/config.neon`

 And run the command: `php .\bin\generator app:entity`